Egg Donor FAQs

 Read full answer →

-Egg donors must be 21-28 years old and meet specific health criteria to ensure optimal egg quality for higher success rates, minimal health risks during the.
+Egg donors must be 21-28 years old and meet specific health criteria to ensure optimal egg quality for higher success rates, minimal health risks during the donation.

 Read full answer →

-Matching timeframes vary because each intended parent has unique preferences and criteria, your specific characteristics may appeal to different families.
+Matching timeframes vary because each intended parent has unique preferences and criteria, your specific characteristics may appeal to different families, market demand.

 Read full answer →

 Yes if you are not local to the recipients' clinic.
-If you are not living in the local area (within 60 miles) of the recipients’ clinic, travel will be.
+If you are not living in the local area (within 60 miles) of the recipients’ clinic, travel will be required.

 Read full answer →

 Patriot Conceptions offers both anonymous and open donations.
-Anonymous donations (most common) remove your identifying information from profiles, protect.
+Anonymous donations (most common) remove your identifying information from profiles, protect privacy.

 Read full answer →